- Victor Hugo

 As a researcher, Carter has dedicated much of his time to studying scordatura and its affects on composition and performance practice.
 His research has not only resulted in the creation of new composition techniques inspired from using scordatura, but led to the invention of scordatura pedals, which change the tuning of a string instrument while performing.
 A prototype scordatura pedal was made after raising $8,030 through a Kickstarter campaign.
 The invention was subsequently featured in the Febuary 2014 issue of The Strad magazine.

-Carter holds degrees from the Royal Academy of Music (MMus 2012), Manhattan School of Music (B.M.
+Carter holds degrees from the Royal Academy of Music (MMus 2012, PhD 2017), Manhattan School of Music (B.M.
 Composition and Double Bass, 2009) and the University of North Carolina School of the Arts (High School Diploma, Double Bass 2005).

 - Little Book of Musings – for Soprano and Chamber Ensemble.
 2016.